+Sports Club

-Sports Club (formerly Whitehead Monckton Charitable Foundation - Sports Club) This funding supports our sports club which is held fortnightly in Canterbury for disabled children.
+This funding supports our sports club which is held fortnightly in Canterbury for disabled children.

 Lady Mayoress of Canterbury - Family Support Worker

 The money raised from being one of the Lady Mayoress Charities is funding our Family Support Worker for 14 hours a week during term time.